RedisGrafana/grafana-redis-explorer/README.md

 ### Does this application require anything special configured on the Redis Enterprise?

-Application can connect to any Redis Enterprise cluster version 5.4 and later.
+Application can connect to any Redis Enterprise software cluster version 5.4 and later.
 No special configuration is required.

 ## Getting Started